druellan/Productive-GET-MCP/README.md

 ## Output Format

 All tools return data in YAML format for improved readability and LLM processing.
+The output is filtered to remove empty, null or redundant information.

 - `data`: Contains the main resource data (array for collections, object for single items)
 - `meta`: Contains pagination and metadata information